taiwanese-eirin/flask_file_upload_server/README.md

     docker compose down -v
     ```

+6. **Stop, Delete Files, and Remove the Image**

+    To perform a complete cleanup by removing containers, networks, volumes, and the Docker image, use the --rmi all flag.
+This is useful when you want to free up disk space or force a complete rebuild next time.
+    ```
+    docker compose down -v --rmi all
+    ```
 ## Standalone Execution (Without Docker Compose)

 You can also run this project without Docker Compose, either directly on your local machine for development or using a `docker run` command.